Skip to main content

 What happens to patient data when Aida answers the phone.

-Aida collects only the data needed to complete each call, encrypts it, and makes it available to your practice through your dashboard.
+Aida collects only the data needed to complete each call and documents it in the reviewed workflow.
 Data is not sold or used to train public AI models.
 Your patient data belongs to your practice.

 Call received